jdstregz/feedr/README.md

 - Review and chart betting records against sports and odds data.
 - Receive analytic reports on trends for sports and odds data.
 - Have a pretty dashboard which is very customizable with various widgets.

+## How to run this?
+Right now, you can't.
+But once I'm done with MVP then I'll describe how.

 ### Any questions?
 Shoot me an email: jdstreger@gmail.com